-- 83. This section explains that, upon receipt of an application, the Redress Scotland panel appointed to consider it will determine the eligibility of the applicant for the type of redress payment applied for and the amount to be awarded, if the applicant is eligible.
-The panel will assess the application based on the information provided in the application, any further information requested by and provided to the panel, and anything else the panel deems relevant.
-However, when considering the facts and circumstances surrounding the application, the panel should not form a view on questions of fault or negligence. - 84.
+- 94. Subsection (2A) ensures that the starting point for the panel when considering an application is that the information provided by the applicant is to be presumed to be true and accurate to the best of the applicant's knowledge and belief.
+While this presumption is the starting point, it can be overturned.
+The effect is that the applicant will submit the application in the knowledge that, as a starting point, there will be a presumption of credibility in favour of their account. - 95.
+Subsection (3) provides that Redress Scotland has no power to rule on or determine any person's civil or criminal liability when considering applications (which would be the role of a court). - 96.
 The process for determining an application is to be determined by Redress Scotland (having regard to any guidance which may be issued about the matter under section 97).
 Subsection (5) states that once the application has been determined by Redress Scotland, it must inform the Scottish Ministers, who will then notify the applicant of the outcome of the determination and the reasons for the determination.
 Where a payment is offered, the Scottish Ministers must inform the applicant of the timings and options available to them in relation to the potential acceptance (or not) of a payment.
-Paragraph 49 of these Notes applies equally to the form of notice of a determination under this section. - 85.
-Determinations made by the panel do not determine any type of liability in relation to anyone mentioned in the application.
+Paragraph 54 of these Notes applies equally to the form of notice of a determination under this section. - 97.
+Subsection (6) provides that neither the offer of redress, nor the failure to make such an offer, can be relied on in other proceedings as evidence that the acts complained of occurred or did not occur.

-Section 35: Assessment of amount of redress payment 86.
-This section lays out the information to be considered when deciding on the amount (if any) to be offered to an applicant.
-In order for any payment to be offered, the panel must be satisfied of the following matters:
+Section 35: Assessment of amount of redress payment

-that the applicant meets the eligibility criteria to apply for a redress payment under section 16;
+- 98. This section lays out the information to be considered when deciding on the amount (if any) to be offered to an applicant.
+In order for any payment to be offered, the panel must be satisfied of the following matters: - that the applicant meets the eligibility criteria to apply for a redress payment under section 16; - where the application is for a next of kin payment, that the applicant meets the additional eligibility requirements relating to that (as set out in section 22); - that the application meets the requirements provided for under section 27 to the extent that they apply (for example, any requirements as to the information or evidence that must be included with an application for a next of kin payment),

-- where the application is for a next of kin payment, that the applicant meets the additional eligibility requirements relating to that (as set out in section 22); - that the application meets the requirements provided for under section 27 to the extent that they apply (for example, any requirements as to the information or evidence that must be included with an application for a next of kin payment), - and that the applicant is not precluded from being offered a redress payment under section 58 (which relates to serious unspent criminal convictions). - 87.
+- and that the applicant is not precluded from being offered a redress payment under section 58 (which relates to serious unspent criminal convictions). - 99.
 Subsection (3) sets out how the payment should be calculated, taking into account any relevant deductions that must be applied (see section 41).
 The payments are then made based on the category of applicant and whether the payment is of a fixed rate payment, an individually assessed payment, or a next of kin payment.
-Subsection (3)(b) acknowledges that someone who has previously applied for and received a fixed rate payment might not be awarded anything more upon making a subsequent application for an individually assessed payment. - 88.
+Subsection (3)(b) acknowledges that someone who has previously applied for and received a fixed rate payment might not be awarded anything more upon making a subsequent application for an individually assessed payment.
+It also acknowledges that this could equally apply to someone who has previously applied for and received an individually assessed payment and who is permitted to make a second application for that in light of new evidence. - 100.
 Subsection (4) provides that where the application relates to more than one relevant care setting it is only one determination of a redress payment that can be made to cover all establishments in which the person resided.